-Student Support Services (SSSP) is a small, community-oriented program federally funded by TRIO grants.
+Student Support Services (SSSP) is a small, community-oriented program federally funded by a TRiO grant.
 SSSP is especially dedicated to working with students who are the first in their families to go to college and those who have overcome significant challenges to attend college.
 At Brandeis, the 145 undergraduates who participate in the program represent a diverse cross-section of the student body.
 SSSP provides academic support, career planning, graduate school preparation, mentoring, cultural and academic trips, and a computer lab.
-Students must meet certain federal eligibility criteria to enroll in this federally funded TRIO program.
+Students must meet certain federal eligibility criteria to enroll in this federally funded TRiO program.

 Roosevelt Fellows/Peer Advisors

 Roosevelt Fellows are upper-class peer mentors who offer one-on-one academic advising and outreach programming to all Brandeis students with a focus on first years.
 Known for the mentoring and care they bring to the position, and for their ability to use their own experience to guide others, Fellows transmit pride in Brandeis University’s history and contemporary accomplishments, and promote academic exploration and success to undergraduates.
 This prestigious position bears the name of Eleanor Roosevelt, an early teacher, trustee, and friend of Brandeis University, renowned for her work toward greater social justice.
 Roosevelt Fellows provide one-on-one academic advising sessions in the Office of Academic Services, the residence halls, or through email.
 All incoming first years are assigned a Roosevelt Fellow.